HarryLuo227/simple-bidding-system/README.md

 This is a project for a test before interview.

+> [!NOTE]
+> Add using redis distributed lock to prevent race condition, but the test is not intact.

 ## Database

 There are three tables used in this simple-bidding-system, shop_item for merchandise, shop_auction for auction of Lots and shop_bidhistory for history of every successful bid.